| | | |

 Ingredient Notes

-It’s important to note when making substitutions in recipes, the texture and flavor may be slightly different.
-However, these substitutes are the best options if you are looking to change the original recipe.
+It’s important to note that when making substitutions in recipes, the texture and flavor may be slightly different.
+However, these substitutes are the best options for changing the original recipe.

 Ingredients Substitutions

-Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom of the post, to see the PRINTABLE recipe card with ingredient measurements and complete instructions.
+Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom to see the PRINTABLE recipe card with ingredient measurements and complete instructions.

-👩🍳 How To Make Lavender Sugar
+How To Make Lavender Sugar

-STEP 2—Use a pestle to grind the buds and sugar together.
+STEP 2: Use a pestle to grind the buds and sugar together.

 Inside of a jar filled with lavender sugar with lavender flowers on the marble surface around the jar.